seblee97/inference_suboptimality/README.md

 Standalone experiments can be run from the experiment folder using the main.py script.
 Configuration for such an experiment can be set using the base_config.yaml file for general attributes of the experiment as well as specific config files in the additional_configs/ folder (e.g. for setting parameters of a flow module).

 Running a specific experiment from the paper can be done by accessing the relevant hard coded configuration files in the Experiment_List folder, which have been made to match the specifications of the paper.
-For example to reproduce the configuration of a fully-factorised gaussian approximate posterior with an amortised inference network ($\mathcal{L}_{VAE}[q] | q_{FFG}$ from Table 2. in the paper), run from the experiments folder:
+For example to reproduce the configuration of a fully-factorised gaussian approximate posterior with an amortised inference network ($$\mathcal{L}_{VAE}[q] | q_{FFG}$$ from Table 2. in the paper), run from the experiments folder:

 ```python main.py -config Experiment_List/Exp2/base_config.yaml -additional_configs Experiment_List/Exp2/additional_configs/```